MohammadrezaFarahmand/Gallery/README.md

 The page will reload if you make edit
 You will also see any lint errors in the cons
 ### `npm tes
-Launches the test runner in the interactive wach m
+Launches the test runner in the interactive wach
 See the section about [running tests](https://facebook.github.io/create-reat-app/docs/running-tests) for more information.

 ### `npm run build`